james-bowman/blog/content/post/blogging-cd-pipeline.md

 ### Publishing to GitHub Pages

-Publishing to GitHub Pages is as simple as copying the /public directory (containing the generated website) and pushing to the remote <github username>.github.io repository.
+Publishing to GitHub Pages is as simple as copying the /public directory (containing the generated website) and pushing the contents to the remote <github username>.github.io repository.
 GitHub Pages will then serve the HTML from that repository at the following URL: `http://<GitHub username>.github.io/`

 Here is the sequence of commands required to push to GitHub Pages:

+	mkdir ../output
-	cd public
+	cd ../output
 	git init
 	git remote add origin git@github.com:<Github username>/<Github username>.github.io.git

 Then to push each set of changes:

+	cd ../output
+	cp -R ../blog/public/* .
 	git add .
 	git commit -m "generated content"
 	git push origin master